top of page

 Serpentine* 2020

-A popular choice for packaging books in translation is of course to simply use the artwork from its original marketplace.
-Existing art is both a proven quantity and saves paying for new artwork too!
+That is always a popular choice with books in translation - existing art is both a proven quantity and saves paying to commission new artwork too!

-(The popular choices for artwork to be reused have been the artwork from the original UK publications which are of each book’s central object (alethiometer/knife/spyglass) done by David Scutt; the artwork from the original US publications by Eric Rohmann (Lyra riding Iorek/Lyra and Will with leopard-Pantalaimon/Lyra and Will in the world of the dead), and more latterly the artwork from the mid-2000s UK editions by Helen Crawford-White, which also centred the objects but in a vector graphic rendition, with animal silhouettes and swirlies around them.)
+For the curious, the most popular choices in terms of reusing artwork have been the artwork from the original US publications by Eric Rohmann (Lyra riding Iorek/Lyra and Will with leopard-Pantalaimon/Lyra and Will in the world of the dead); and the artwork by David Scutt from the original UK publications which are of each book’s central object (alethiometer/knife/spyglass).

 Italy

-Or rather, they reuse the US artwork for the first and third books of the trilogy, but one reason I wanted to show these editions is that this set’s The Subtle Knife actually uses an unfamiliar piece of art.
-It looks like it was also painted by Rohmann (either that or someone doing an impressive impression of style), and my guess would be that if so, it existed as a ‘killed’ cover (i.e. a cover direction that publishers ultimately decided against in favour of another) in the possession of the US publishers, and the Italian publishers happened to prefer this to the option that their US counterparts ultimately chose.
+Or rather, they reuse the US artwork for the first and third books of the trilogy, but this set’s The Subtle Knife actually uses an unfamiliar piece of art.
+It looks like it was also painted by Rohmann.
+My guess for the source of this alternate art would be the artwork originally existed in US publisher Knopf's files as a ‘killed’ cover (i.e. a cover direction that publishers ultimately decided against in favour of another), and the Italian publishers happened to prefer this to the final option that their US counterparts ultimately chose.

-I have never found that cover quite to my taste, but I find Baylay's Beardsley-nouveau style working much better here - especially in La Lama Sottile/The Subtle Knife.
-I just wonder why neither artist was given the full trilogy to cover.
+I have never found Baylay's omnibus cover quite to my taste, but I find their Beardsley-nouveau style to work much better here - especially in La Lama Sottile/The Subtle Knife.
+I just wonder why neither Baylay nor Bruno was given the full trilogy to cover.

 France